 - Dr Richard Gillespie, Head, History & Technology, Museum Victoria

 - Dr Robin Hirst, Director, Collections, Research & Exhibitions, Museum Victoria

 - George Littlewood, Secretary

 - Jim Pollock, Astronomical Society of Victoria

-Invaluable assistance is being provided by volunteers from the Astronomical Society of Victoria and Museum Victoria specialist staff.
+Invaluable assistance is also being provided, on an ‘as needs’ basis, by volunteers from the Astronomical Society of Victoria and Museum Victoria, as well as Museum Victoria specialist staff.